InfiniteAmmoInc/Yarn/README.md

 - a color picker (using spectrum.js) to set font color in bbcode
 - new context menu
 - misspelled word suggestions in the new context menu - if you have selected a misspelled word
+- similar word suggestions in the new context menu (thesaurus)
 - nodelink suggestions as you type in the right places
 - Night mode - Toggling it will invert all the light colors which the editor currently uses
 - A context menu command to visit other nodes via their links in the editor and even create new ones